markstringer-dti/markstringer-dti.github.io/dti.md

 If we're one of the bosses, it's our job to reward courage and provide cover for candour.
 And in turn, that requires courage on our part as bosses, because *our* bosses might not like the truth either.

 I think sometimes I've been unaware of this status transaction.
 And I think sometimes, I've mistakenly thought that I can exploit it.
 That I can raise my stature relative to my boss by pointing to the bad news.
 This has never turned out well.
+This is a bit of a revelation for me, just now, writing this book.

 I've spent most of my career as a project manager pointing out the pirate ships.
 I don't think I'm particularly brave.
 I think I'm just more clear that *not* pointing out the pirate ships and not dealing with them will not work as a strategy.
 Once you've realised this - that keeping quiet when you see a problem is going to sink a project - it no longer becomes a real option.

 When you're looking at project management methodologies, it's worth looking for the ones that *do* publicise trouble.
 For me the one that does this most is Scrum.
-Another method that shows up where there are problems is Kanban, with its idea of visualising the work in progress, and where it is in the process.
+Another method that shows up where there are problems is Kanban.
+Kanban's idea of visualising the work in progress, and where it is in the process is extremely powerful.
 Scrum is good at throwing up problems like "We can't access the office" or "The database that we're suppose to interface with doesn't exist."
-Kanban is good at throwing up problems like "Half the work in the system is waiting for answers to questions from a senior stakeholder," or (more commonly) "Work is taking so long to get from started to finished because there is just too much work in the system."
+Kanban is good at throwing up problems like "Half the work in the system is waiting for answers to questions from a senior stakeholder."
+Most commonly, Kanban also shows "Work is taking so long to get from started to finished because there is just too much work in the system."

 As we discussed in the introduction, there is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
 I'm keeping my word.
 But notice I'm not saying that I'll show you how delivering these projects is a walk in the park or a day at the beach.
 It might not be.

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
 It needs an ability to talk about the real problems.
 It also needs the ability to be understanding when people call you names.
-"Negative," or "pessimist," or "unprofessional."
+They will call you "Negative," or "pessimist," or "unprofessional."
+Even if they aren't likely to actually shoot you.
 But there are two good reasons why you still should do it.

 Reason number one is that solving these problems is still the best chance you've got of delivering this project.
 Spotting the pirate ships and avoiding agreed activity is the single best way of making a project possible.
 Making it possible rather than impossible.
 That is a solid and compelling reason.